dwaffle/developing-software-intro-final/README.md

-calc-house-materials --name Bob --width 8 --length 8 --isFeet calc-house-materials --name Jim --width 96 --length 96
+calc-house-materials --name Bob --width 8 --length 8 --isFeet calc-house-materials --name Jim --width 96 --length 96 calc-house-materials --name William --width 103 --length 103

 ### Output

-Outputs a house object to the command line.
-Zeros used as placeholder values.
-Added calculator for wall materials.
+Outputs a house object to the command line, along with the number of each item to purchase, the amount to purchase to cover waste, and the total purchase.

 ## get-house-materials